 “When cocaine is combined with other illicit prescription drugs, the mortality rates are also high.
 More important, cocaine and alcohol have been associated with a 16-fold increase in the risk of suicide than either agent alone.”

-More recently, some drugs, especially cocaine, are being laced with fentanyl by illicit drug manufacturers and traffickers in order to increase the addictiveness and high of their respective drug.
+More recently, some drugs are being laced with fentanyl by illicit drug manufacturers and traffickers in order to increase the addictiveness and high of their respective drug.
 While it can lead to customers coming back, it has also lead to a large increase in accidental overdoses as users don’t know what drug they are using.

 The use of fentanyl in cocaine is becoming more and more popular.
 In New York City 2016, fentanyl was found in 37 percent of overdose deaths involving cocaine, up from 11 percent in 2015.
 Similarly in Connecticut in 2017, fentanyl was found in 63 percent of all accidental drug deaths with cocaine involved.